Nature is such a beauty that not only brings comfort but gorgeous sights to see. A large part of admiring nature is experiencing its various seasons.

-The winter is the only acceptable time to visit this grid.
+Winter is the only acceptable time to visit this grid.
 The summer months are just too hot and considered to be dangerous!

-Festivals Throughout the Seasons
+Festivals Throughout The Seasons

 Festivals are so much fun and are great ways to celebrate iconic moments to certain regions as well as certain seasons.

 Australia is known for some of its festivals and natives and tourists alike will enjoy the festival atmosphere during key seasons!